 We often don’t think about our bodies until something goes wrong—and then we suddenly become aware of how crucial each individual part is to the functioning whole.
 Illness and injury usually take us by surprise, interrupting our plans and expectations of how our lives will play out, both in the short and the long term.
 While our bodies are miraculous self-healing machines, properly diagnosing and treating the physical problem can be a long, complicated process.
 Finding the money, access, or time for treatment can add immense levels of stress, and if there are any long-term adjustments needed in how we interact with the world around us, it can cause us to question our identities, capabilities, and assumptions about life.
 Our bodies, minds, and spirits can all be affected, and it’s important to care for all three together.
-We’ve started gathering valuable information on this topic, but haven’t yet curated the findings.

 If you or someone you know is in immediate need of support, please seek professional help.
 If you are in crisis, here are some immediate free resources.

 In this vulnerable, insightful memoir, the New York Times columnist tells the story of his five-year struggle with a disease that officially doesn’t exist, exploring the limits of modern medicine, the stories that we unexpectedly fall into, and the secrets that only suffering reveals.

 Dorothy had not regained her full stability, support, and leg lift following surgery for a Lisfranc dislocation and fracture of her navicular she suffered in rehearsal prior to a performance.
 It is worth watching this lesson through to the end to see how much she gains.

 This is a book for any person who is living with a life-threatening illness and for anyone who is caring for and/or loves a person who is ill.
 Bolen affirms that the price of going into the scary places, of feeling like a piece of green meat on a hook, is high, but worth it.
 We have no choice.